SalesConnection/Caction-Support/docs/Not_Getting_Notification.md

-## I am Not Getting Any Notification From the system on my device.
+## I am not getting any notification from the system on my device.
 Why?

 **Navigate to the section by clicking it.**<br>